berkeley-deep-learning/cs294-131-s17/index.md

 Students may enroll in this class for variable units.

-* 1 unit: Participate in reading assignments (including serving as discussion lead) OR complete the project requirements
+* 1 unit: Participate in reading assignments (including serving as discussion lead).
-* 2 units: Both reading assignments and project
+* 2 units: Complete a project.
-* 3 units: Both reading assignments and a larger project.
-Talk with staff for permission first.
+* 3 units: Both reading assignments and a project.

 [Listing in the Berkeley Academic Guide](http://classes.berkeley.edu/content/2017-spring-compsci-294-131-lec-131).
 Class # is 34001.